mesneym/beginner_tutorials/README.md

   rosbag info record.bag
 ```

-To play recorded messages, open terminal, add package to workspace and follow the instructions
+To play recorded messages, open new terminals, add package to workspace and follow the instructions
 given below

-Run listener node
+Run listener node in one terminal
 ```
 rosrun beginner_tutorials listner
 ```

-Open a new terminal to, add package to workspace and enter the following to play recorded
-messages
+In the other, run the instruction below to play recorded messages
 ```
 rosbag play record.bag